What do the oil numbers 10W-30 mean?

 Oils meeting the SAE's low temperature requirements have a "W" after the viscosity rating (example: 10W), and oils that meet the high ratings have no letter (example SAE 30).
 An oil is rated for viscosity by heating it to a specified temperature, and then allowing it to flow out of a specifically sized hole.
 Its viscosity rating is determined by the length of time it takes to flow out of the hole.
 If it flows quickly, it gets a low rating.
 If it flows slowly, it gets a high rating.

-Engines need oil that is thin enough for cold starts, and thick enough when the engine is hot.
+Your engine needs oil that is thin enough for cold starts, and thick enough when the engine is hot.
 Since oil gets thinner when heated, and thicker when cooled, most of us use what are called multi-grade, or multi-viscosity oils.
 These oils meet SAE specifications for the low temperature requirements of a light oil and the high temperature requirements of a heavy oil.
 This is the best of both worlds and is accomplished by using special additives to increase viscosity with increase temperature.